Gerardo Álvarez: Dinos de Saltillo

 In 2016, Álvarez was one of the first players to be signed by the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA), Mexico's top American football league, ahead of the 2017 LFA season, Dinos' debut season in the league.

 In 2017, Álvarez helped the Dinos to reach the Tazón México II, LFA's championship game, in the team's maiden season.
 Dinos lost the game 18–24 against Mayas CDMX and Álvarez scored one touchdown. Álvarez was awarded as the 2017 LFA's best receiver.

 In 2018, Álvarez established a new LFA record for most touchdowns in a single match, in a game against rivals Fundidores de Monterrey, scoring four touchdowns.

 BC Lions

-Álvarez was selected by the BC Lions as the 25th pick of the third round of the 2019 CFL–LFA Draft. Álvarez joined the BC Lions, alongside fellow countryman Fernando Richarte.
+Álvarez was selected by the BC Lions as the 25th pick of the third round of the 2019 CFL–LFA draft. Álvarez joined the BC Lions, alongside fellow countryman Fernando Richarte.

 Álvarez was signed to the practice roster and made his CFL debut on 15 June 2019 against the Winnipeg Blue Bombers.

 Álvarez remained on the Lions' roster but returned to Mexico to play the 2020 LFA season with the Dinos, but the season was cancelled due to the COVID-19 pandemic.

-Álvarez was re-signed by the Lions for the 2020 CFL season, but the season was not played.
+Álvarez was re-signed by the Lions for the 2020 CFL season, but the season was not played due to the COVID-19 pandemic.

 Return to Mexico

 After being released by the BC Lions, Álvarez has played for the Dinos de Saltillo.

+After sitting out in 2025, he returned for 2026.